ynchiu/ShuJiangStore/README.md

 ## How to use LightNet

+Run the RunAll.m Matlab script.
 Read lightnet-intro.pdf.

-The main function of each example can be found in separate folders.
 Have fun!

 ## Major functions in LightNet